Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/6-beginnings-endings.md

 Garl flicked his ears happily. *He’s a keeper.*

 All that pleased the Brothers and much happy ear semaphore ensued.
 Fiin had lots to say and he complimented them in turn, and within a few minutes, everyone was good friends.
-Fiin looked deliriously happy…just like Grandfather remembered it was like. *Lucky Brother.*
+Fiin looked deliriously happy... just like Grandfather remembered it was like. *Lucky Brother.*

 *Time to move on.* "Daar, let’s brief ‘em on the mission."